bcosta12/Static-IP-WiFi-Raspberry-Pi/README.md

 NOTE If you want to connect to different networks (e.g. at work or home) you can include multiple network={⋯} entries.
 There are many other options which can be used see man wpa_supplicant.conf.

+Reboot for the changes to take effect:

+    sudo reboot

 # Acknolagenmet:

   Thanks Miliway for this, I hope your solution can help a lot of people here.